 Being located in the Netherlands, we at De Vreugde Design have a special place in our hearts for Dutch design.
 One of the most recognizable techniques used by the Dutch in the mid 20th century, would be the use of rattan in furniture.
 From chairs and tables to magazine racks and coat racks: a touch of rattan can give the interior just that homely feeling that you’ve been looking for.

 MADE IN THE NETHERLANDS

 The material comes from the rattan palm that can be found in the subtropics as long vines.
 Still, these chairs weren’t made in the former Dutch East Indies or New Guinea.
 In fact, they were mostly made in Noordwolde, a village in the north of the Netherlands.
-When thinking of midcentury rattan or wicker, you will most likely be thinking of manufacturers Rohé and Gebroeders Jonkers.
+When thinking of mid-century rattan or wicker, you will most likely be thinking of manufacturers Rohé and Gebroeders Jonkers.
 Both are located in Noordwolde.
-Gebroeders Jonkers were the first to experiment with combining rattan and steel, giving way for a whole new range of products that will be the midcentury classics we love today.
+Gebroeders Jonkers were the first to combine it with steel, giving way for a whole new range of products that will be the mid-century classics we love today.

 THE FINISHING RATTAN TOUCH

 In the mid 20th century, rattan furniture was the must-have for every Dutch interior.
 Nowadays, it’s a most wanted all over the world!
 It can be combined with many styles and periods, to give the interior a homely feeling, or to create some light in the room.
 Do you want to upgrade your rattan piece to give it a more personal style?
 Try adding a sheepskin or some pillows.
 Even painted rattan is available, if you want to set a specific tone in the room.

 Looking for a wonderful rattan item to finish your interior?
 Lucky for you, we have them in stock very regularly.
 Have a look at our rattan collection and if you can’t find what you’re looking for, feel free to contact us and maybe we’ll find it for you!